leanprover-community/blog/posts/simprocs-intro.md

 TODO
 ```

 In this picture, simp lemmas are *fixed* rules to turn a *specific* left hand side into a *specific* right hand side.
 In contrast, simprocs are *flexible* rules to turn a *specific* left hand side into a right hand side *computed* from the left hand side.
+In this sense, they are *parametric simp lemmas*.

 ## Examples of simprocs

-In this subsection, we exemplify the following use cases of simprocs:
+In this subsection, we exemplify three simprocs through the following use cases:
 * Avoiding combinatorial explosion of lemmas
 * Performance optimisation
 * Computation